dimovdaniel/qrmakerdocs/changelog/faq.md

 - Then try to update again

+### Error on update  "tmp/v2.0.x" not found

+**Problem**: When you click on the update button, you get blank screen with error 500. if you enable debug mode, you see the error  directory "tmp/v2.0.x" not found.

+**Cause**: This mostly happens because the /tmp directory is not workspace related /tmp dir

+**Solution**:
+- Go to you cPanel
+- Open File Manager
+- Open .env (it is hidden - enable hidden files)
+- Add the variable
+- SELF_UPDATER_DOWNLOAD_PATH="/home/YOUR_WORKSPACE_NAME/tmp/"
+- Then try again to update

 ### Error on update 503

 **Problem**: After an update, some users experience error 503 \| Service not found.